Korean Buddhism: Baekje

-In 384, the Gandharan monk Marananta arrived in Baekje and the royal family received the strain of Buddhism that he brought.
+In 384, the Indian monk Marananta arrived in Baekje and the royal family received the strain of Buddhism that he brought.
 King Asin of Baekje proclaimed, "people should believe in Buddhism and seek happiness."
 In 526, the Baekje monk Gyeomik (겸익, 謙益) traveled directly to Central India and came back with a collection of Vinaya texts, accompanied by the Indian monk Paedalta (Sanskrit: Vedatta).
 After returning to Baekje, Gyeomik translated the Buddhist scriptures in Sanskrit into seventy-two volumes.
 The Gyeyul school in Baekje was established by Gyeomik about a century earlier than its counterpart in China.
 As a result of his work, he is regarded as the father of Vinaya studies in Korea.

 Silla

 Buddhism did not enter the kingdom of Silla until the 5th century.
 The common people were first attracted to Buddhism here, but there was resistance among the aristocrats.
 In 527, however, a prominent court official named Ichadon presented himself to King Beopheung of Silla and announced he had become Buddhist.
 The king had him beheaded, but when the executioner cut off his head, it is said that milk poured out instead of blood.
-Paintings of this are in the temple at Haeinsa and a stone monument honoring his martyrdom is in the National Museum of Kyongju.
+Paintings of this are in the temple at Haeinsa and a stone monument honoring his martyrdom is in the Gyeongju National Museum.

 During the reign of the next king, Jinheung of Silla, the growth of Buddhism was encouraged and eventually recognized as the national religion of Silla.
 Selected young men were physically and spiritually trained at Hwarangdo according to Buddhist principles regarding one's ability to defend the kingdom.
 King Jinheung later became a monk himself.

 The monk Jajang (慈藏) is credited with having been a major force in the adoption of Buddhism as a national religion.
 Jajang is also known for his participation in the founding of the Korean monastic sangha.

 Another great scholar to emerge from the Silla Period was Wonhyo.
 He renounced his religious life to better serve the people and even married a princess for a short time, with whom he had a son.
 He wrote many treatises and his philosophy centered on the unity and interrelatedness of all things.
 He set off to China to study Buddhism with a close friend, Uisang, but only made it part of the way there.
 According to legend, Wonhyo awoke one night very thirsty.
 He found a container with cool water, which he drank before returning to sleep.
 The next morning he saw that the container from which he had drunk was a human skull and he realized that enlightenment depended on the mind.
 He saw no reason to continue to China, so he returned home.
 Uisang continued to China and after studying for ten years, offered a poem to his master in the shape of a seal that geometrically represents infinity.
 The poem contained the essence of the Avatamsaka Sutra.

 Buddhism was so successful during this period that many kings converted and several cities were renamed after famous places during the time of the Buddha.